SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-14-veni-veni-paxlovid.md

 Still&hellip; maybe tomorrow will be A Good Day.

-"The FDA declined to comment."
+> The FDA declined to comment.

 ---